 Payments to State Industrial (or other) Commissions for administration of Workers’ Compensation or other State Benefit Acts (including assessments for administering Financial Responsibility Laws) regardless of basis of assessment.

-Net payments to State Security Funds, Reopened Case Funds, Social Injury Funds and other State Funds, when construed by the company as operating expenses, regardless of basis of assessment.
+Net payments to State Security Funds, Reopened Case Funds, Social Injury Funds and other State Funds, when construed by the reporting entity as operating expenses, regardless of basis of assessment.

 Exclude: Allowances for taxes under reinsurance contracts.